 You have previously provided or will be asked to provide an Authorization for Attorney to Sign Settlement Check.
-This authorization is given for the purpose of authorizing us to collect settlement proceeds and deposit the proceeds directly into the appropriate bank account so that funds will be distributed pursuant to the Closing Statement reviewed, approved, and signed by you.
+This authorization is given for the purpose of authorizing us to collect settlement proceeds and deposit the proceeds directly into the appropriate bank account so that funds will be distributed pursuant to the Closing

+Statement reviewed, approved, and signed by you.

-C. DEPOSITING SETTLEMENT FUNDS AND TIME FOR IT TO CLEAR THE BANK funds to you.
+C. DEPOSITING SETTLEMENT FUNDS AND TIME FOR IT TO CLEAR THE BANK

+Once we have received these executed settlement documents from you, we will forward the Release to the opposing party's representative and the settlement check will be deposited into the John Bales Attorneys Trust Account.
+We must wait ten (10) days after depositing the check in the Trust Account before we can disburse the settlement funds to you.
 If we do not receive the signed settlement documents including the settlement check until after 2:00 p.m. on a business day, the bank will not consider it to be "deposited" until the following business day.
 After the expiration of the ten (10) days from the date of the deposit of the settlement check into the Trust Account, we will disburse the funds pursuant to your Closing Statement as soon as it is completed.